 10. Not Committing

 If you want your blog to be successful, you do actually have to put some time and effort into it.
 Your blog isn’t like PPC advertising with instant results.
-It takes time to create content worth reading, build traffic, and search engine visibility.
+It takes time to create content worth reading and to build traffic and search engine visibility.

 Introducing a New Kind of Blog Content for Financial Advisors